Quantum Emulation of Molecular Force Fields: A Blueprint for a Superconducting Architecture: Physical implementation

-Using this scaling we have a dynamical range
+Using this scaling, we have a dynamical range

-which is sufficient for most molecules, and which safely lays within the working conditions of most experiments with superconducting circuits.
+which safely lays within the working conditions of most experiments with superconducting circuits.
+This dynamical range is sufficient for simulating most real molecules, whose typical vibrational bandwidths are typically limited to wave numbers in the range 300--3000 cm$^{-1}$ ($10^{13}$--$10^{14}$ Hz)~\cite{Socrates04,Larkin11,Shimanouchi72,Nakamoto09}.
+This limitation physically stems from the notion that atoms are coordinated with only so many neighbors and have very weak interactions with distant components of a molecule, and is reflected in the fact that the Duschinsky rotations are almost diagonal for most molecules (see Fig. 2 in~\cite{Dierksen05}).

-The $\lambda_j$ parameters introduced in \eqref{eq:nullspace-removal} to prevent an overpopulation of photons in modes of marginally low frequency (as was discussed at the end of Sec.~\ref{subsubsec:quenching-times}) have to be chosen in such a way that, after the rescaling, their frequencies lie in this dynamical range and are distinguishable from the frequencies associated to physical vibrational modes.
+Finally, the $\lambda_j$ parameters introduced in Eq.~\eqref{eq:nullspace-removal} to prevent an overpopulation of photons in modes with marginally low frequencies (as discussed at the end of Sec.~\ref{subsubsec:quenching-times}) have to be chosen in such a way that, after the rescaling, their frequencies lie in this dynamical range and are distinguishable from the frequencies associated with physical vibrational modes.